imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 17\. memoization

-**Question:** How could you implement cache to save calculation time for a recursive fibonacci function?
+**问题:** How could you implement cache to save calculation time for a recursive fibonacci function?

-**Answer:** You could use poor man's memoization with a global variable.
+**答案:** You could use poor man's memoization with a global variable.
 If fibonacci is already calculated it is served from the global memo array otherwise it is calculated.

     var memo = [];